The Course of Human Events

 There’s a coincidence today.
 On this day 390 years ago, the great explorer Sir Francis Drake died aboard his ship off the coast of Panama.
 In his lifetime the great frontiers were the oceans, and an historian later said, ‘He lived by the sea, died on it, and was buried in it.’
 Well, today we can say of the Challenger crew: Their dedication was, like Drake’s, complete.

-This is what great leadership looks like when individuals come together as teams, and teams come together as communities, with a unifying sense of purpose, driven by a collective experience.
+This is what great leadership looks like when individuals come together as teams, and teams come together as communities: a unifying sense of purpose, driven by a collective experience.

 Thanks, and I’ll see you on the internet.